MrSingh/notes/content/notes/llm_context_window.md

 ### Less Hallucinations!?

 Yes and no. It really depends on the context you are giving.
-The quallity of the data will largly impact the output here.
-But given good data, yes you will get better results and less hallucnations.
+The quality of the data will largly impact the output here.
+But given good data, yes you will get better results and less hallucinations.
 There is a lot more to this and context windows are increasing in size as we speak.

 ### Increased Cost